endurancerc/RealDriver/README.md

 * Rotate Screen Button: Rotates the screen to its alternate view.
 * USB Connect Button: Connects the RealDriver app to the 25 Servo Controller plugged into the device.
 * Map Button: Displays the current GPS coordinates and map data.
-* Servo Endpoints Button: ***TODO: Sets the channel end-points***
+* Servo Endpoints Button: Reserved for future implementation.
 * Down Arrow: Hides the slider and button panel and displays the joystick
 * Joystick: Left-Right mapped to CH1.
 Up-Down mapped to CH2.
 The Gear Icon on the top left is displayed while in joystick mode.
 Pressing this will hide the joystick and return the controls menu.

 ### TODO - Future Goals for this software:
+* Ability to set channel end-points and neutral positions.
-* Support for more than two control channels.
+* Support for more than two channels.
-* Creation of a web-app enabling connections from any web browser.
-* Joystick support.
-Support for joysticks and game controllers connected to the Android device.
+* Web interface for use in any browser or OS.
 * Meta Quest 3 support.
-Creation of a native Meta Quest application with head tracking and hand controller support.
+Head tracking and hand controller support.
+* Support for joysticks and game controllers connected to the Android device.

 -------------------------------------------------------------------------------------------------------------------------

 This app utilizes code from the following GitHub projects:

-Google Firebase Realtime Database: https://servowebrtc-b7721-default-rtdb.firebaseio.com

 USBHIDTerminal by 452(emetemunoy) - https://github.com/452/USBHIDTerminal

 JavaWebRTCYouTube by codewithkael - https://github.com/codewithkael/JavaWebRTCYouTube

+Google Firebase Realtime Database: https://servowebrtc-b7721-default-rtdb.firebaseio.com

 -------------------------------------------------------------------------------------------------------------------------
         ______          __                                    ____     ________